ezEngine/docs/docs/physics/physx-overview.md

 The most important PhysX functionality is exposed through components, as well as through [TypeScript](../custom-code/typescript/typescript-overview.md).

 When you write custom C++ code, you can access the most important functionality, like raycasts and shape queries, through the abstract `ezPhysicsWorldModuleInterface`, which is implementation independent.
-If you need to access PhysX features that are not exposed in ez, you can cast that interface to `ezPhysXWorldModule` and directly work with `PxScene`.
+If you need to access PhysX features that are not exposed in EZ, you can cast that interface to `ezPhysXWorldModule` and directly work with `PxScene`.
 For PhysX details, refer to its [documentation](https://gameworksdocs.nvidia.com/simulation.html).

 ## Feature Overview